ChillFish8/cfavml/cfavml/README.md

 - `generic_sub_vector`
 - `generic_mul_vector`
 - `generic_div_vector`
-- `generic_matmul_matrix` - This single handily is the cause of much of my pain.

 We also provide pre-configured non-generic methods with have the relevant `target_feature`s specified, naturally these methods are immediately UB if you call them without the correct